-We admit seven students each year to study Modern Languages courses.
+We admit nine students each year to study Modern Languages courses (seven from 2019 entry onwards).
 This can include studying a Modern Language on its own, two Modern Languages, or one Modern Language with one of English, Classics, History or Philosophy (the Joint Schools).
 Brasenose also admits candidates for the Modern Languages & Linguistics course and for European & Middle Eastern Languages (in combination with French or German).
 The College accepts applicants for all languages offered at the University except Celtic.
 It particularly welcomes applicants who wish to read French and/or German.